wabbajack-tools/mod-lists/phoenix-flavour/readme.md

   * Load Preset
     * Realistic

-The Wabbajack installer comes bundled with [Serio's ENB](https://www.nexusmods.com/skyrimspecialedition/mods/30506?tab=description).
-If you choose to keep this preset, I suggest you follow the tweaks mentioned [here](https://thephoenixflavour.com/skyrim-se/new-game/enb-tweaks/).

 If you're happy with the guide, please consider [donating to Phoenix on her Patreon](https://www.patreon.com/thephoenixflavour).
 None of this is possible without her and her team.

 If you need any support (or just want to hang out with us), feel free to join the [Wabbajack Discord server.](https://discord.gg/wabbajack)